IBM Chairman Arvind Krishna elected to Board of Directors of Federal Reserve Bank of New York | Education

 He also headed IBM Research and was the general manager of IBM Systems and Technology Groups development and manufacturing organisation.The Federal Reserve Bank of New York works within the Federal Reserve System and with other public and private sector institutions to foster the safety, soundness and vitality of US economic and financial systems.

-IBM Chairman and Chief Executive Officer Arvind Krishna has been elected to the Board of Directors of the Federal Reserve Bank of New York.
+IBM Chairman and Chief Executive Officer Arvind Krishna have been elected to the Board of Directors of the Federal Reserve Bank of New York.

-Krishna, who has an undergraduate degree from the Indian Institute of Technology, Kanpur and a PhD from the University of Illinois at Urbana-Champaign, previously was senior vice president of Cloud and Cognitive Software.
-He also headed IBM Research and was the general manager of IBM Systems and Technology Group's development and manufacturing organisation.
+Krishna, who has an undergraduate degree from the Indian Institute of Technology, Kanpur, and a Ph.D. from the University of Illinois at Urbana-Champaign, previously was senior vice president of Cloud and Cognitive Software.
+He also headed IBM Research and was the general manager of IBM Systems and Technology Group's development and manufacturing organization.

-The Federal Reserve Bank of New York works within the Federal Reserve System and with other public and private sector institutions to foster the safety, soundness and vitality of US economic and financial systems.
-It is one of 12 regional Reserve Banks which, together with the Board of Governors in Washington, D.C., make up the Federal Reserve System.
+The Federal Reserve Bank of New York works within the Federal Reserve System and with other public and private sector institutions to foster the safety, soundness, and vitality of US economic and financial systems.
+It is one of 12 regional Reserve Banks that, together with the Board of Governors in Washington, D.C., make up the Federal Reserve System.

 The Fed, as the system is commonly called, is an independent governmental entity created by Congress in 1913 to serve as the central bank of the United States.